LiquidPunk/resume-projects/project/README.md

-# CHECK RESUME-PROJECTS TO SEE PYTHON NOTEBOOKS
+# CHECK FILES IN resume-projects TO SEE PYTHON NOTEBOOKS!

 # Used Car Price Prediction Through Machine Learning